yingqiuz/netflows/README.md

 [![Build Status](https://travis-ci.com/yingqiuz/netflows.svg?token=GCAiuUe1sWERsysgW6zt&branch=master)](https://travis-ci.com/yingqiuz/netflows)

 ## Overview
+Imagine we have a group of drivers transporting commodities from origin to a destination city.
+Each road is associated with a travel cost value (e.g. travel time spent on the road), which depends on the road's length, capacity, and the total traffic on it.
+Longer road length generally indicates higher travel cost, and so does lower capacity and more total traffic on the road, which increases the likelihood of a congestion.
+Without a global coordinator, each driver is only interested in minimizing his or her own travel cost.

+How would you coordinate the traffic to minimize total travel cost of all the drivers?

+### System Optimal flow and Wardrop Equilibrium flow

+### Choice of cost functions

 ## Install
 Make sure you have Python>=3.5 installed.
 To install this package, open a terminal and type the following: